tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 ### Validating headers

-Check both headers are valid (`ValidateBasic`), have the same height and signed by 1/3+ of known validator set.
+Check both headers are valid (`ValidateBasic`), have the same height, and signed by 1/3+ of the validator set that the full node had at height `H1.Height-1`.

 - Q: What if light client validator set is not equal to full node's validator set (i.e. from full node's point of view both headers are not properly signed;